 In addition to a physical examination, the following tests may be used to diagnose medulloblastoma:

 Biopsy .
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
-Other tests can suggest that cancer is present, but looking at the tumor tissue removed during a biopsy or surgery (see below) is the only way to make a definite diagnosis.
+Other tests can suggest that a tumor is present, but looking at the tumor tissue removed during a biopsy, sometimes using surgery (see below), is the only way to make a definite diagnosis.
 The sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).